Kevin Underwood: Crimes

 Underwood lived in the same apartment complex as Jamie and her father located in Purcell, Oklahoma.

 On April 12, 2006, according to Underwood's account, Bolin had walked home from school after a school event, and her father was not home at the time due to his late working hours.
-Underwood intercepted her and lured her into his apartment under the promise of playing with the pet rat.
-He then tuned on SpongeBob SquarePants on the TV for her to watch.
+Underwood intercepted her and lured her into his apartment under the promise of playing with his pet rat.
+He then turned on SpongeBob SquarePants on the TV for her to watch.
 Then, in a sudden attack, he hit her on the back of the head several times with a wooden cutting board.
 Following this, he suffocated Bolin with his hands.
 He told the agents that approximately fifteen to twenty minutes had passed before she died.
 He then attempted to rape Bolin's body but was unable to perform sexually.
 He then moved her to the bathtub and tried to decapitate her with a knife but was unsuccessful.
 He wrapped Bolin's body in plastic sheeting and placed it in a large plastic container, which he hid in his closet.
 He also dismantled Bolin's bicycle and hid it inside his apartment to make it look like she had left the apartment complex.

 Police searched for Bolin after she failed to return home to the apartment shared with her father, Curtis Bolin.
 The search ended on April 14, 2006, two days after her father realized she was gone and 24 hours after local authorities issued an Amber alert.
 Police identified Underwood as the girl's neighbor and likely one of the last people to see her.
 Without a warrant being issued, he consented to a search of his apartment.
 Underwood remained calm until police noticed a plastic storage tub, sealed with duct tape, in his bedroom closet.
 Underwood explained that the tub was sealed to keep moisture from damaging the comic books inside.

 FBI agents also found a disassembled purple bike, meat tenderizer, and skewers.
-"Go ahead and arrest me … She's in there.
+"Go ahead and arrest me… She's in there.
 I hit her and chopped her up", Underwood said.
 He stated, "I'm going to burn in Hell", as he began hyperventilating and was visibly upset.
 An autopsy showed her throat had been cut from ear to ear, but otherwise, her body was intact.
 The autopsy report said Bolin probably died of a lack of oxygen.

 He confessed he had prepared for months to carry out his sexual and cannibalistic fantasies.
 He said he chose Bolin because she was a convenient victim.
 In his confession, he said his original plan was to cut off his victim's head and set it on his desk "so it could like watch me".
 He said he wanted to keep the corpse in his bed, "sleeping with it and having sex with it for a day or two" before butchering and cooking it.